mykaul/msgpack/spec.md

 Str format family stores a byte array in 1, 2, 3, or 5 bytes of extra bytes in addition to the size of the byte array.

-    fixstr stores a byte array whose length is upto 31 bytes:
+    fixstr stores a byte array whose length is up to 31 bytes:
     +--------+========+
     |101XXXXX|  data  |
     +--------+========+

-    str 8 stores a byte array whose length is upto (2^8)-1 bytes:
+    str 8 stores a byte array whose length is up to (2^8)-1 bytes:
     +--------+--------+========+
     |  0xd9  |YYYYYYYY|  data  |
     +--------+--------+========+

-    str 16 stores a byte array whose length is upto (2^16)-1 bytes:
+    str 16 stores a byte array whose length is up to (2^16)-1 bytes:
     +--------+--------+--------+========+
     |  0xda  |ZZZZZZZZ|ZZZZZZZZ|  data  |
     +--------+--------+--------+========+

-    str 32 stores a byte array whose length is upto (2^32)-1 bytes:
+    str 32 stores a byte array whose length is up to (2^32)-1 bytes:
     +--------+--------+--------+--------+--------+========+
     |  0xdb  |AAAAAAAA|AAAAAAAA|AAAAAAAA|AAAAAAAA|  data  |
     +--------+--------+--------+--------+--------+========+